 Print and color these fall leaf images and use them for school projects or as an activity to keep kids amused on long car trips in New England this autumn.

 Start with construction paper as your canvas, and when your kids get good at making apple prints with paint and real apples, you might try creating your own fall gift wrap or even a T-shirt.

 Even little kids can handle this project, which involves sealing real fall leaves in clear contact paper.

-Encourage kids to use their imaginations and see what wonderful things they can create using lovely fall leaves as art materials.
+Encourage kids to use their imaginations and own ideas, and see what wonderful things they can create using lovely fall leaves as art materials.